-Most problems with CALL SYMPUT involve the lack of an explicit step boundary between the CALL SYMPUT statement that creates the macro variable and the macro variable reference that uses that variable.
-(See Chapter 13, "Macro Language Dictionary," on page 163 for details about CALL SYMPUT.)
+Most problems with CALL SYMPUT involve the lack of a precise step boundary between the CALL SYMPUT statement that creates the macro variable and the macro variable reference that uses that variable.
+(For more information, see "CALL SYMPUT Routine" on page 216.)
 However, a few special cases exist that involve the scope of a macro variable created by CALL SYMPUT.
 These cases are good examples of why you should always assign a scope to a variable before assigning a value rather than relying on SAS to do it for you.